Credentialing and Re-Credentialing Requirements

 - The Health Plan is required to inform the provider of the reconsideration process.

-In accordance with AHCCCS ACOM Policy 406 - Member Handbook And Provider Directory and AHCCCS ACOM Policy 416, Arizona Complete Health-Complete Care Plan shall maintain a web-based provider directory that includes the following provider location accessibility information, (which is obtained from the AzAHP forms submitted by the provider):
+In accordance with AHCCCS ACOM Policy 406 - Member Handbook And Provider Directory and AHCCCS ACOM Policy 416 - Provider Information, Arizona Complete Health-Complete Care Plan shall maintain a web-based provider directory that includes the following provider location accessibility information, (which is obtained from the AzAHP forms submitted by the provider):

 - Non-English language, if any, spoken or signed by a health care provider or other medical professional as well as non-English language spoken or signed by a qualified medical interpreter, if any, on the provider’s staff.